 }

-Check the result in the application.
+Verify the results in the application.

 Delete rows in SQL Server